Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, that's great.

-losing my mind a little bit, so
+and I'm tired and I'm losing my mind a little bit.

 I think that's fantastic.

 Okay.

-Thank you, Kayla the Martian.
+Thank you, Kayla, the Martian.

-good.
-That's great.
-Holly the gorilla
+Holly the gorilla Griffiths.

-Griffiths.
-Yeah, because Holly takes
+Yeah, because Holly takes no shit.

 Yeah.

-If you fuck with her, she's going to fuck you right back.
+She's going to fuck you right back.

 Oh, gorilla.

-She'll beat her chest and beat you to a pulp.
+She'll beat her chest and beat you.

-And you will not fare well.
+And you will not

-I don't think that sounds.
+I don't think that sounds

-No, you haven't seen enough gorillas.
+No you haven't seen enough gorillas

-I've watched on the podcast Primates.
+I've watched on the podcast

-Sound like a perv.
+Sound like a purve

-Oh, spud club country.
+Oh spud club country

-There's Indiana, Idaho, Iowa.
+Idaho, Iowa.

-Are they the three I's?
+Are they the three eyes?

 Meridian ID.